 In the temple’s parlour, we are greeted by two pairs of Night and Sun Demons.
 The Cragheart charges head on and, in his recklessness, he gets many grievous wounds.
 I patch him up and he’s back in combat shape but the demons are very dangerous and are hard to outmaneuver.
 It’s not easy but we defeat them and get a special scenario item, something we can use against the Colorless.

 We open the door and see 3 hulking Stone Golems blocking our way (no pic, wut?!).
-They have Shield 2, that’s a real pain.
-Me and the Cragheart try to set up shield/retaliate combo.
-That would have been very nice and efficient, if only the stone golems had fucking attacked.
-Total waste of a turn.
-At least, the Elementalist could demonstrate impressive damage-dealing with his level 3 Chain Lightning.
+They have Shield 2, that’s a real bother.
+Me and the Cragheart try to set up a shield/retaliate combo.
+That would have been very nice and efficient, if only the stone golems had friggin’ attacked!
+Total waste of a turn… At least, the Elementalist could demonstrate impressive damage-dealing with his level 3 Chain Lightning.

 Jumping over the Stone Golems and simply ignore them would have been a viable plan, as they’re turtle-slow, but we feared the long-ranged Ancient Artillery‘s firepower in the back.
 So we finished the golems and also got a second scenario item nearby.
 Once we got close though, the artillery were easily dispatched.
 Unfortunately, by then it’s obvious that we don’t have very long before we’re all exhausted and we still have the Boss to slay…

 The Cragheart has a very good plan, stop the Colorless from summoning by blocking all adjacent squares!